wiseman-timelord/Ubuntu24-TweakInstall/README.md

 # Ubuntu24-TweakInstall
-Status: Extremely Experimental AND Un-Tested.
+Status: Mostly Working, but requires development.

 ### Description:
-In transitioning to Ubuntu, there were some things I noticed, that could be done differently, to make it more user-friendly for life-long windows users, that are somewhat old-dogs/grumpy-goats, like am I.
+In transitioning to Ubuntu, there were some things I noticed, that could be done differently, to make it more user-friendly for life-long windows users, and assist in basic install requirements.
+This project then became 2 tools, one for install and one for tweaking.
+Installer = Safe, Tweaker = Experimental (use at own risk).
+I was able to boot just fine, but older versions broke things.
+- The first script is an installer for Ubuntu 24 that provides, batch and modular, setup options, including basic requirements (batch), emulation libraries (individual), CPU setup (modular), and GPU setup (modular).
+It ensures system updates and installations are logged and handles errors gracefully.
+- The second script focuses on implementing Windows-like features for Ubuntu 24, including security tweaks that significantly reduce system security and the addition of Windows-like commands.
+It is designed for controlled environments where reduced security is acceptable.

 ### Features:
 - Basic OS installation includes system updates and essential tools like vim, nano, curl, wget, git, and htop.